Posted by Dr. Adam Killpartrick, DC CNS on Feb 10, 2019 7:44:24 PM

 One review in 2016 found that “Probiotics have physiologic functions that contribute to the health of gut microbiota, can affect food intake and appetite, body weight and composition and metabolic functions through gastrointestinal pathways and modulation of the gut bacterial community,” (Nutr Metab (Lond).
 2016; 13: 14.).* There was not a focus on one single strain in this paper but rather an exploration of the mechanisms of action for various strains including Lactobacillus acidophilus, Lactobacillus casei, Lactobacillus rhamnosus, Lactobacillus grasseri and Bifidobacteria.

 When there’s an imbalance in the gut, it causes an inflammatory response, which can then throw the metabolic and neurological processes off balance.
 This imbalance can lead to metabolic syndrome, obesity, and insulin resistance.
-The impact on the endocrine system, with the resulting insulin resistance and other blood sugar issues, can result in health conditions such as Type 2 Diabetes.
+The impact on the endocrine system, with the resulting insulin resistance and other blood sugar issues, can result in poor health.